petercrippsIBM/ibm-blockchain-v2/README.md

 ![Tutorial Steps](images/tutorial-steps.png)

 This tutorial does _not_ cover the actual development of an application.
-There are various example applications that you can use and I'll suggest some you can deploy and where you can find them.
+There are various example applications that you can use and [later](docs/clonerepo.md) I'll suggest some you can deploy and where you can find them but for now this tutorial uses the [FabCar sample](https://github.com/IBM/fabcar-blockchain-sample.git).

 IBM Blockchain Platform is currently in free beta so this tutorial applies to that version.
 It will be updated as the platform moves to General Availabilty (GA).